-This is a great protective style option for all hair textures and lengths.
-This includes relaxed, natural, pressed and transitioning hair.
-Transitioners, especially, may appreciate this style since it gives you a break from handling two different textures as the hair grows.
+Crochet styles are great protective option for all hair textures and lengths.
+This includes relaxed, natural, pressed, and transitioning hair.
+Transitioners, especially, may appreciate crochet looks since they give you a break from handling two different textures as the hair grows.
 It can also give relaxed women an idea of how they'd look with natural hair if that's an eventual goal.

 One of the reasons crochet braids are so popular is due to the relative ease of installation.
 It's also an inexpensive styling option because it requires fewer packs of hair than box braids.
 Still, be prepared to spend several hours creating this look.

 There are lots of different options for types of crochet braids, including: